awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-testing-debugging.md

 **An invalid Lambda function response is returned to CloudFront**
 After the function runs, CloudFront receives a response from Lambda\.
 An error is returned if the object structure of the response doesn't conform to the [Lambda@Edge Event Structure](lambda-event-structure.md), or the response contains invalid headers or other invalid fields\.

-**The execution in CloudFront is throttled due to Lambda service limits**
+**The execution in CloudFront is throttled due to Lambda service quotas \(formerly known as limits\)**
-The Lambda service throttles executions in each Region, and returns an error if you reach the limit\.
+The Lambda service throttles executions in each Region, and returns an error if you exceed the quota\.

 ### How to Determine the Type of Failure<a name="lambda-edge-testing-debugging-failure-type"></a>